mrryanjohnston/CLIPSraylib/README.md

 ## Reading the source code

 Start out in `program-flat.bat` as it is the easiest example.
-If you run it with `clips -f2 program-flat.bat`, it'll leave CLIPS open so that you may interact with the environment like so:
+If you run it with `clips -f2 examples/program-flat.bat`, it'll leave CLIPS open so that you may interact with the environment like so:

 ```